 A fixed term exclusion is a sanction used following serious incidents or when all other interventions have been exhausted.
 Careful consideration is given when discussing a potential fixed term exclusion and maintaining a positive climate for learning underpins these discussions.
 The restorative approach runs alongside any fixed term exclusions and the family will be included in this process.
 The decision to exclude rests with the headteacher in consultation with Senior Leadership Team.
-You can find out more about when an exclusion may be considered for a pupil in our Behaviour for Successful Learning Policy.
+You can find out more about when an exclusion may be considered for a pupil in our Statement of Behaviour Principles.

-If you have concerns regarding an exclusion from OA-Th, you can raise your concerns with members of the interim progress board (Exclusions appeal panel), at OA-Th.
+If you have concerns regarding an exclusion from Olive AP Academy – Thurrock, you can raise your concerns with members of the Academy Advisory Board (Exclusions appeal panel).
 Please also refer to our Complaints Policy.

 If you wish to gain further advice, you can also contact the Thurrock Education Welfare Service , Senior Access and Inclusion Officer on 01375 652568.